camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 * **event (required)**: the type of task event on which the task listener will be invoked.
 Possible events are:
     * **create**: occurs when the task has been created and all task properties are set.
     * **assignment**: occurs when the task is assigned to somebody.
-Note: when process execution arrives in a userTask, first an assignment event will be fired, before the create event is fired.
-This might seem like an unnatural order but the reason is pragmatic: when receiving the create event, we usually want to inspect all properties of the task including the assignee.
+Note: when process execution arrives in a userTask, an assignment event will be fired first, before the create event is fired.
+This might seem like an unnatural order but the reason is pragmatic: when receiving the create event, we usually want to inspect all properties of the task, including the assignee.
     * **complete**: occurs when the task is completed and just before the task is deleted from the runtime data.
     * **delete**: occurs just before the task is deleted from the runtime data.